AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/OverriddenElement.md

 ObjectWithBaseClass.OverriddenElement Method
 ============================================
-AutomationML 2.1 APIDetermines, if an element of a class with an inheritance relation to a base class has an overridden element with the specified name and type, what means a base class contains an element which name is equal to the provided elementName.
+Determines, if an element of a class with an inheritance relation to a base class has an overridden element with the specified name and type, what means a base class contains an element which name is equal to the provided elementName.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)